August 2, 2022

 What does Sowthistle look like and how to control it?

 Sowthistle is also known by other common names such as “common milk Sowthistle”, “milk thistle” and “milkweed”.
 It is commonly found in wasteland and neglected garden areas.

-Seeds of Sowthistle can persistent and stay “active” for up one year on the surface of the soil.
-Alternating the use of selective herbicides, such as Searles Lawnweeder, along with a spreading or wetting agent (Searles Spredmax) will help to control outbreaks and enable herbicides stick to the leaves, but Sowthistle has the ability to build a resistance to the same herbicide being used, so change product on each application.
+Seeds of Sowthistle can persist and stay “active” for up to one year on the surface of the soil.
+Alternating the use of selective herbicides, along with a spreading or wetting agent (Searles Spredmax) will help to control outbreaks and enable herbicides to stick to the leaves, but Sowthistle has the ability to build a resistance to the same herbicide being used, so change product on each application.
 Applications should be done prior to the plants forming flower heads.
-Physical removal can often be seen as a slightly more strategic option, but removal of the deep tap root is essential.
+Physical removal can often be seen as a slightly more strategic option, but the removal of the deep taproot is essential.

 Click to view our Searles Lawn Weed Control Chart for the right lawn weed killer to use for your lawn type.